 How we will collectively manage in the future depends largely how on will we prepare now for these changes and how quickly we can adapt to the forthcoming problems.
 Our most important collective task is to move to a more sustainable path that is fairer and within natural limits and which preserves the natural world on which we all depend

-John Sharry has been writing on the psychological factors that have shaped our responses to these problems thus far.
+Prof. John Sharry has been writing on the psychological factors that have shaped our responses to these problems thus far.
 In his writing he explores how to support a resilient response and positive community adaptation and has written a series of articles on hope and community adaptation.
-Read these articles here.
+In 2019, he wrote the ‘Changing World, Changing Minds’ series in the Irish Times which explores our emotional response to the climate emergency and biodiversity collapse that surrounds us and in Nov 21 he wrote on how we can overcome inertia.

 John is a member and currently a trustee of the of FEASTA – (Foundation for Sustainable Economics) and also a member of GIY (Grow It Yourself) in his local community.
-He has presented to the New Emergency Conference in 2009 organised by FEASTA and also at the Social Justice Ireland’s social policy conference 2013 ‘A Future Worth Living For’.
+He has published a chapter Cultivating Hope and Managing Despair in the Feasta book Fleeing Vesuvius – Overcoming the risks of economic and environmental collapse as well as the paper below that was presented at the Social Justice Ireland Policy Conference on 19 November 2013.
+The subject of the Conference was “A Future Worth Living For”.